patrickbucher/algorithms/diary.md

 already has a `sorted?` predicate for collections, I wrote my own just for the sake of comparison.

+Insertion Sort was easy to implement using `takewhile` and `drop`, which I probably also could have used for the Erlang implementation.

 # 2023-08-05 (Sa)

 I read the chapter on _Errors and Exceptions_ in the Erlang book, which I do in